csJd/md-notes/cheatsheet/git.md

 * `git checkout -b new-brach-name`  Create a new branch and switch to it
 * `git merge branch1 branch2 ...`  Merge branch1 and branch2 into current branch
 * `git branch -d branch-name`  Delete a branch
+* `git checkout --orphan new-brach-name` Create a new unparented branch

 ### 4. remote
 * `git remote`  Show remotes